nguy8tri/AdventOfCode2022/README.md

 # AdventOfCode2022

 Welcome to my Advent of Code 2022 Progress.
-Here, you can see my wonderfully long and complicated solutions!
+Here, you can see my wonderfully long and complicated solutions.
+They will definitely land you on the leaderboard!

 # My Progress on Advent of Code 2022:
-- [X] Day 1 | Rank: 94363
+- [X] Day 1
-- [X] Day 2 | Rank: 10138
+- [X] Day 2
 - [ ] Day 3
 - [ ] Day 4
 - [ ] Day 5